The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

 >
 > **Turn off Windows Network Connectivity Status Indicator active tests**
 >
 >With the active tests disabled, Office 365 is not able to contact it's licensing service, and therefore would not run any of the Office apps.
-This setting has been changed back to **"Not configured"** in the included LGPO configuration.
+This setting has been changed back to **"Not configured"** in the included LocalPolicy configuration.

 > ### Some apps have no visible border in cloud environments (04/22/2020)
 >